Stochastic wave equation with L\'evy white noise: Existence of solution

 We say that two random fields $\{X(t,x);t\geq 0,x\in \bR^d\}$ and $\{Y(t,x);t\geq 0,x \in \bR^d\}$ are {\em modifications} of each other if $\bP(X(t,x)=Y(t,x))=1$ for almost all $(t,x) \in \bR_{+} \times \bR^d$.

 We are now ready to prove the existence of solution for the equation with truncated noise.
-Note that unlike the case of the heat equation considered in \cite{chong17-SPA}, we do not need to impose any additional conditions on $p,q$ and $\eta$.
+Note that unlike the case of the heat equation considered in \cite{chong17-SPA}, we do not need to impose any additional conditions on $p,q$ and $\eta$, for a {\em fixed} truncation level $N$.
+The additional condition $\eta>d/q$ which is imposed in the proof of Theorem \ref{exist-th} below guarantees that we can paste together the solutions $u_N$ for different truncation levels $N$, to produce a solution for the equation with non-truncated noise.